 On some accounts, debris has been washed ashore including radars and compasses with no apparent glitch in them.
 No one knows the truth behind these disappearances, but a few claim to have unearthed the Bermuda Triangle Truth.

-Bermuda Triangle Stories – 5 Scary Tales of Sudden Disappearance & Wreckages
+Bermuda Triangle Stories – 5 Scary Tales Of Sudden Disappearance And Wreckages

 On the fateful day of December 5, 1872, Marie Celeste set sail from New York Harbor to carry cargo to a specified destination.
 But unfortunately, the ship never made it to the point.
 After several search and rescue efforts, the ship was found adrift in Bermuda Triangle, but sans its crew of 11 people.
 Personal belongings, food containers, precious cargo, and lifeboats were still there on the ship.
 What’s more speculative is that there was rotten food on the plates in the dining area.
 What happened to these people to make them abandon their safe haven, in the middle of the violent sea, that too right in the middle of a meal?